 - If you have an Android device this can be done through the app ‘EU Exit: ID Document Check’.

-- If you do not have an Android device you can make an appointment to have your ID document scanned and verified for you:
+- If you do not wish to, or cannot, use the EU Exit ID Document Check App you will be able to send your passport or other identity documents by post or you can make an appointment to have your ID document scanned and verified for you:

 - Registrars Office